Pompeo seeks 'global coalition' against Iran in Middle East

-US secretary of State Mike Pompeo made the remarks as he left Washington for Middle East to discuss Iran amid escalating tensions between the two countries.
+US Secretary of State Mike Pompeo landed in Saudi Arabia on a hastily-arranged Middle East visit to discuss Iran amid escalating tensions between the two countries and in the Persian Gulf.

-Secretary of State Mike Pompeo said on Sunday he wants to build a global coalition against Iran during urgent consultations in the Middle East, following a week of escalating tensions between the nations.
+Secretary of State Mike Pompeo said he wants to build a global coalition against Iran during urgent consultations in the Middle East, following a week of escalating tensions between the nations.

+Pompeo spoke before landing in Saudi Arabia on Monday on a trip which includes a stop in the United Arab Emirates, also Sunni Arab allies who are working to limit Iran's influence in the region.

+Tensions with Iran have been mounting since the Trump administration last year withdrew the US from a global nuclear deal with Iran and began pressuring Tehran with economic sanctions.

 But they were not announced until immediately before his departure in a sign of fast-moving and unpredictable developments.